 Organisation and Experience

-The curriculum contains 3 topics per year group each created to cover all key learning whilst simultaneously developing DRIVE in our pupils.
+The curriculum contains 3 topics per year group, which as the children progress through school will cover all key learning whilst simultaneously developing DRIVE in our pupils.

 |Year 3||Blue Planet||Walk like an Egyptian||Effervescent Earth|

 |Year 5||Anglo Saxons & Vikings||Ay Up Me Duck||Space|

 |Year 6||World War II||Ad Esse Optimum||Chocolate|

 Further details of each topic can be found on the curriculum maps for each year group and subject